 Adtech helps advertisers and agencies deliver the right content, at the right time, to the right audiences based upon first-party and third-party insights, ensuring advertisements are reaching engaged audiences that may be interested in the product or service.
 By using Adtech, some brands are able to make better use of their budgets than they do through traditional media buying and delivery methods where inventory or ad placement are less controllable.

 2. Operational efficiencies for campaigns

 Because of adtech, advertisers and agencies can plan and measure their campaigns more efficiently and effectively.
-Adtech tools, like ad servers, allow for a bird’s eye view of an advertising campaign, giving an advertiser or agency visibility into where their ads are, and how they are performing.
-This optimizes productivity and saves time in the ad buying and planning process.
+AdTech tools, like ad servers, allow for a bird’s eye view of an advertising campaign, giving an advertiser or agency visibility into where their ads are, and how they are performing.
+This optimises productivity and saves time in the ad buying and planning process.

 3. Insights across the marketing funnel

-Ultimately, Adtech allows brands to reach audiences quickly, increase measurability, and run optimized advertising campaigns.
-Connect with us to learn more about how Amazon Ads' technology suite can help you maximize the effectiveness of your marketing and exceed your business goals.
+Ultimately, AdTech allows brands to reach audiences quickly, increase measurability and run optimised advertising campaigns.
+Connect with us to learn more about how Amazon Ads’ technology suite can help you maximise the effectiveness of your marketing and exceed your business goals.